netlify/netlify-lambda/README.md

 ## Debugging

-To debug lambdas, you can use the `--inspect` flag.
-Additionally:
+To debug lambdas, prepend the `serve` command with [npm's package runner npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), e.g. `npx --node-arg=--inspect netlify-lambda serve ...`.

 1. make sure that sourcemaps are built along the way (e.g. in the webpack configuration and the `tsconfig.json` if typescript is used)
 2. webpack's minification/uglification is turned off (see below):

-For example, have a file with:
+For example, to customize the webpack config you can have a file with:

 ```js
 // webpack.functions.js